 The Chargers also released tackle Jamal Williams, a 12-year veteran who has been the run-stuffing anchor of the defensive line.

 Sproles was offered a contract for $7,283,000.
 If the five-year veteran signs an offer sheet with another team, San Diego will have the right to match the offer or receive first- and third-round draft picks as compensation for losing him.

 Austin likely to return

-The Dallas Cowboys gave restricted free agent Miles Austin the highest possible tender offer, requiring any team that signs the Pro Bowl receiver to give up a first- and third-round pick as compensation.
+The Cowboys gave restricted free agent Miles Austin the highest possible tender offer, requiring any team that signs the Pro Bowl receiver to give up first- and third-round picks as compensation.
 The move likely means Austin will return to Dallas next season.

 Bengals release ColesFormer Jet Laveranues Coles is a free agent after a disappointing season with the Bengals, who released the 32-year-old receiver exactly one year after he signed a four-year deal . . .
 In the first major moves under coach Mike Shanahan and general manager Bruce Allen, the Redskins released seven players 30 or older, including receiver Antwaan Randle El . . .
 The Panthers cut quarterback Jake Delhomme, about a year after they gave him a lucrative contract extension only to watch him have his worst season as a pro.
 The Panthers still owe the 35-year-old Delhomme about $12.5 million in guaranteed money. - AP